omar-el-mountassir/omar-claude-control-plane/infrastructure/modules/config/standards/standards.md

 ### **Quality Gates** (Always Apply)

 **For ALL file modifications**:
-- [ ] Read-before-Edit protocol for all file modifications
+- [ ] Apply Read-before-Edit protocol for all file modifications
-- [ ] Health check passes after architectural changes
+- [ ] Run health check after architectural changes
-- [ ] Modern Python standards for all new code (see tech-stack.md)
+- [ ] Apply modern Python standards for all new code
-- [ ] Documentation created for all new patterns and systems
+- [ ] Create documentation for all new patterns and systems

 **For ALL system changes**:
 - [ ] Update references in related configuration modules
 - [ ] Validate all cross-references and links
 - [ ] Test system health after modifications
 - [ ] Document rationale for architectural decisions